Robust Two-Sample Inference under Serial Dependence: Series HAR Two-Sample Tests

 where the effect of the estimation error in $\bar{Y}_j$ is asymptotically negligible.
-In this paper, we employ the following set of basis functions to establish the asymptotic theory and to conduct simulations.
+In this paper, we employ the following set of basis functions for the asymptotic analysis and for simulations and empirical studies.

-\begin{assumption} Let $u_t = \left(u_{1t},u_{2t} \right)^\prime$.
+\begin{assumption} Let $u_t = \left(u_{1t}^\prime,u_{2t}^\prime \right)^\prime$.
 The functional CLT holds: